hackclub/hackclub/workshops/robot_emails/README.md

 ## Initial Setup

 [SMTP](https://www.wikiwand.com/en/Simple_Mail_Transfer_Protocol) (Simple Mail Transfer Protocol) has been getting more and more secure as of late; and for good reason.
-To be able to send emails from your Google account, we need to give our python application access.
+To be able to send emails from your Google account, we need to give our Python application access.

 Head over to [this link](https://myaccount.google.com/u/0/lesssecureapps?hl=en) and flick the "Allow less secure apps" lever to the on position.
-Google strictly allows only its own or verified software to interface with the creation/sending of emails; since you're creating a python app, it's necessary to tell Google that it's acceptable.
+Google strictly allows only its own or verified software to interface with the creation/sending of emails; since you're creating a Python app, it's necessary to tell Google that it's acceptable.

 ![less secure app access](https://cloud-f9wuongol.vercel.app/app_access.png)